MisterDaneel/pysoxy/README.md

 # pysoxy

-A small Socks5 Proxy Server in Python (2.7)
+A small Socks5 Proxy Server in Python3